Today I am honored to feature guest writer Anna Koeppe! Be sure to check out more of her amazing posts at Without Hindrance.

 Sometimes God is funny.
 Actually, He’s funny a lot of the time.
 He often proves both His power and His points in humorous ways.
 Today’s Bible story about idolatry is no exception.

 *This post contains affiliate links.
 Click here to read my full disclosure policy.

 First, some quick background on the issue.
 I’ve noticed idolatry becoming a more widespread topic in Christian articles and conversations lately.
 So, you probably know the kind of idolatry I’ll be discussing today doesn’t involve chanting to ancient golden statues or meditating before eerie fish gods.

-Idolatry today is dangerous in a very different way, because it’s deeply ingrained into our everyday lives in ways we normally don’t notice.
+Idolatry today is dangerous in a very different way because it’s deeply ingrained in our everyday lives in ways we normally don’t notice.
 Things like comfort, self, romantic relationships, beauty, technology, coffee, and wealth are getting more authentic, daily worship than our Creator and Savior.
 This is the sad yet undeniable truth for many Christians.

 So now on to the story!